 TIP: Take your passport as this is where you can get it stamped with the Galapagos.

 Head to the main dock in town and take the water taxi to Angermeyer hotel for the walk to Las Grietas.
 This should cost you 80¢ each way.
 The trail is easy and we did it in flip flops without any issues.
 You will walk past Playa Los Alemanes and a salt mine further along.
-At this point there is a little store/restaurant and a man renting snorkel gear.
-However, he only seemed to have two sets so we would recommend either bringing your won or renting in town instead.
+At this point, there is a little store/restaurant and a man renting snorkel gear.
+However, he only seemed to have two sets so we would recommend either bringing your own or renting in town instead.

 Las Grietas can get busy so it is best to head there earlier in the day to snorkel.
 There isn’t much to see in the water but it is a neat rock formation with a really deep crevice containing incredibly blue water.

 NOTE: while at the docks, take a few minutes to book the afternoon ferry sailing to Isabel Island for Day 4.
 Prices are controlled and no matter where you buy your ticket, passengers are combined onto the various ferries.
 Expect to pay $30 for each sailing.